sriramab/gamamanual/Community/Contribute.md

 ## Citing GAMA
 If you use GAMA in your research and want to cite it (in a paper, presentation, whatever), please use this reference:

 > A. Grignard, P. Taillandier, B. Gaudou, D-A. Vo, N-Q. Huynh, A. Drogoul (2013), GAMA 1.6: Advancing the Art of Complex Agent-Based Modeling and Simulation.
-In ‘PRIMA 2013: Principles and Practice of Multi-Agent Systems’, Lecture Notes in Computer Science, Vol. 8291, Springer, pp. 117-131.
+In ‘PRIMA 2013: Principles and Practice of Multi-Agent Systems', Lecture Notes in Computer Science, Vol. 8291, Springer, pp. 117-131.

 or you can choose to cite the website instead: